qdrant/landing_page/qdrant-landing/content/articles/dataset-quality.md

 There is another way: train a classification or similarity model and rely on it.
 Such a model can be wrong, some mistakes can be caught by analysing most uncertain predictions, but the others will still leak to the site.

-Objects placed in a wrong category may be considered outliers or anomalies.
+When you are sure that there are not many objects placed in the wrong category, they can be considered outliers or anomalies.
-Of course you can train a model or a bunch of models capable of looking for anomalies, e.g. autoencoder and a classifier on it.
+Thus you can train a model or a bunch of models capable of looking for anomalies, e.g. autoencoder and a classifier on it.
 However, this is again a resource intensive task, both in time and manual labour, since you need to label data for classification.
+On the contrary, if the proportion of out-of-place elements is high enough, outlier search methods are likely to be useless.

 ### Similarity search